manohar-sule/atc-app/README.md

 2. Make sure `npm` is installed in your system.
 3. Take a checkout and enter the directory
 4. Run `npm i`.
 This will install all the dependencies for this project from the public npm repository.
-5. Run `npm i -g eslint` and `npm i -g light-server`.
-This will install linter and light-server globally.
+5. Run `npm i -g eslint`.
+This will install linter globally.
 5. Run `npm start` to run your development server.

 All the best.
 Also remember,